Reading Time: 7 minutes

 One group of people who you do not want to listen to is your uninitiated friends, gym flunkies, or social media hype men.

-If you have friends who are not keen to the game then what can they do to help you?
-They would not know lean if it gave them a Stone Cold Stunner.
+If you have friends who are not keen to the physique game then what can they do to help you?

 Of course, they will tell you “Dude, you look like Arnold!”
 Or even “Bro, you are so shredded that no one at this contest can even compete with you.
 You are all the way in!”

-Your friends love you and they will be biased.
+Your friends like you and they will be biased.
 This is expected as they think you are a modern-day Adonis.

-But the truth of the matter is that you are not.
-Not even close.
+But the truth of the matter is that you are probably not all the way in.

-You are not lean and “holding water” as your friends say.
+What if the truth is that you are not lean and “holding water” as your friends say?

-You are smooth and holding fat.
-You are much closer to looking like Sherman Smooth than you are to looking like Adonis.
+The truth is that you are actually smooth and holding fat.
+As a result you are much closer to looking like Sherman Smooth than you are to looking like Adonis.

 Find an objective bodybuilding coach who will tell you the truth.
-This will allow you to focus on what body parts you need to work on in order to build a complete and stage-worthy physique.
+This will allow you to focus on what you need to work on in order to build a stage-worthy physique.